mmayla/spendesk-3d-workshop/README.md

 - Add new scene combination modes
 - Improve the export formats

-## 📝 Workshop Instructions for Instructors
+## 📝 Workshop Instructions for Instructors - Code First Edition

 ### Preparation
-1. Ensure all participants can access the development server
+1. Ensure all participants can run `npm install && npm run dev`
-2. Test the scene combination feature beforehand
+2. Verify the Team Selector loads and shows example scenes
-3. Prepare example scenes for demonstration
+3. Test the Master Scene with example team scenes
+4. Review the `TEAM_GUIDE.md` and template scene

 ### During the Workshop
-1. Start with a quick demo of the tools
-2. Let teams build for ~2 hours
-3. Collect scene JSON files (via file sharing or upload)
-4. Load all scenes in Workshop Master Mode
+1. **Demo the code-first approach** (10 min):
+   - Show Team Selector interface
+   - Walk through example scene code
+   - Demonstrate scene preview functionality
+2. **Teams code their scenes** (~2.5 hours):
+   - Teams work independently implementing their scene classes
+   - Help with TypeScript interface questions
+   - Encourage use of scene preview for testing
+3. **Grand Reveal** (10 min):
+   - Open Master Scene to show all teams' work combined
+   - Run the Grand Tour to visit each district
-5. Reveal the combined world!
+   - Celebrate the collective virtual world!

-### Tips
+### Tips for Code-First Workshop
-- Encourage creativity with primitive combinations
-- Suggest themes but allow freedom
+- **Emphasize the interface contract** - scenes must implement `TeamSceneInterface`
+- **Encourage scene validation** - use the validation panel to check implementations
+- **Promote tour points** - these make the grand reveal much more engaging
+- **Help with positioning** - remind teams to use the `pos()` helper function
-- Take screenshots of individual scenes before combining
+- **Take screenshots** of individual scene previews before the big reveal
-- Export the final combined world for sharing

 ## 🎉 Have Fun!